 Helen and Uncle Bob are reluctant to let the Dakota doorman park their beat-up station wagon.
-They relent in the face of our attitude of superior sophistication.
+They relent in the face of our superior sophistication.
 Mummy has an excellent dinner ready for us.
 I’m pleased to see that Isabelle is now in charge.
 It’s a quiet meal as Mummy refuses to discuss any plans about finding Joey, invoking the no controversy at the dinner table rule.
 Father Frank is there.
-He is allowed to catch us up on progress reforming the Jace’s Place project.
+He catches us up on progress reforming the Jace’s Place project.
 Brother Ignatius is long gone and a younger staff is doing a better job.
 Father agrees that seminary students are a good fit, as rumors of abuse of the seminarians are proving to be commonplace.
 Mummy quickly changes the discussion once sexual abuse is brought up.
 Jack is well versed in the goings on at Saint Patrick’s.

 Brandy and coffee are served in the large living room, so we can agree on a course of action.
 Helen is bereft, believing it was all her fault for being lost at the terminal.
 Dad is subdued, inwardly aware that Joey escaped on his watch.
 I call Tina and Pete and enlist their help on Monday afternoon, as they had found him the last time he went missing in the City.
 I announce that Jack and I will start looking in the morning, as I know the places he frequents, from when I had been with him in the City.